YunoHost/doc/packaging_apps.md

 sudo yunohost app setting <id> <key> [ -v <value> ]
 ```
 <blockquote>
 This is the most important helper of YunoHost.
-It allow you to store some settings for a specific app, in order to be either reused afterward or used for YunoHost configuration (**e.g.** for the SSO).
+It allows you to store some settings for a specific app, in order to be either reused afterward or used for YunoHost configuration (**e.g.** for the SSO).
 <br><br>
 It sets the value if you append ```-v <value>```, and gets it otherwise.
 </blockquote>